clindocu/sasxpt-r/README.md

 #### Critical Errors

-There may be some values in the SAS database - where a user-defined format is assigned - but with **no** corresponding format definition/value label, e.g. when SEX in 'proc format' is defined as "F", "M" but in the database also "U" (for *Unknown*) is present.
+There may be some values in the SAS database - where a user-defined format is assigned - but with **no** corresponding format definition/value label, e.g. when $SEX in 'proc format' is defined as "F", "M" but in the database also "U" (for *Unknown*) is present.
 In this case the value "U" will be set to 'NA' in R, w/o any warning.

 Consider extension of definitions in SAS *proc format* (highly recommended!).

 #### Non-Critical Discrepancies

-On the other hand, there may be SAS formats/value labels defined, but the value in the database is missing, e.g. SEX is defined as "F", "M" and "U", but the value "U" (for *Unknown*) is missing in the database.
+On the other hand, there may be SAS formats/value labels defined, but the value in the database is missing, e.g. $SEX is defined as "F", "M" and "U", but the value "U" (for *Unknown*) is missing in the database.

 Check, if changes are necessary.
 Such categorization can be intended e.g. for tabulation of categories with missing values, here category *Unknown* with N=0.